containers/podlet/README.md

 `podman run --rm --userns keep-id -e HOME -e XDG_CONFIG_HOME --user $(id -u) -v "$PWD":"$PWD" -v "$HOME/.config/containers/systemd/":"$HOME/.config/containers/systemd/" -w "$PWD" --security-opt label=disable --pull=newer quay.io/k9withabone/podlet`

 Please note that `--security-opt label=disable` may be required for systems with SELinux.
-If your system does not use SELinux this may not be required.
+If your system does not use SELinux, the option is not needed.
+Podman recommends disabling SELinux separation when mounting system files and directories to containers.
+See the note at the end of the "Labeling Volume Mounts" section in the `podman run --volume` [documentation](https://docs.podman.io/en/stable/markdown/podman-run.1.html#volume-v-source-volume-host-dir-container-dir-options).

 Alternatively, if you just want podlet to read a specific compose file you can use: